maitrongnhan99/cursor-vide-coding-rules/README.md

 curl -s https://raw.githubusercontent.com/maitrongnhan99/cursor-vide-coding-rules/main/install.sh | bash
 ```

-This will clone the repository and copy the rules to your project's `.cursorrules` directory.
+This will clone the repository and copy the rules to your project's `.cursor/rules` directory.

 ### Option 2: Manual Installation